csmberkeley/scheduler/README.md

 **db/seeds.rb**: This file inserts information into our tables to give us the starting point of our application.
 Some of the code in here is necessary for the application to run, while other information is some basic setup so that your application doesn't look bare when you first start running it.
 Everytime you reset the database, it runs all this code here so you'll have the same starting place everytime.

 Running rake db:drop will destory your database.
 Running rake db:migrate will format your database.
 Runinng rake db:seed will run seed.rb to initialize your application to the starting state you desire, so change starting values to your liking.
+You'll usually run all three commands in that order to restart your database.

 **config/routes.rb**: This file outlines what URL request talks to which Controller and what function it calls.
 If there are conflicting URL paths, the route closest to the bottom gets priority.
 The formatting of each route is as follows: